-- Educate and post recommended CDC posters at entrance and at locations of water stations regarding washing hands, not touching face, covering cough/sneeze using elbow (even if wearing gloves), maintain distance from each other (ideally minimum of 6 Feet), other recommendations that may be relevant with current outbreak. - Provide readily available hand wash stations - Before starting work all workers will be required to wash their hands following posted CDC recommendations and posters with soap and water for at least 20 seconds. - Utilize Alcohol-based hand sanitizers, containing at least 60-95% alcohol, if soap and water is not immediately available.
+- Educate and post recommended CDC posters at entrance and at locations of water stations regarding washing hands, not touching face, covering cough/sneeze using elbow (even if wearing gloves), maintain distance from each other (ideally minimum of 6 Feet), other recommendations that may be relevant with current pandemic. - · Provide readily available hand wash stations - Utilize Alcohol-based hand sanitizers, containing at least 60-95% alcohol, if soap and water is not immediately available. - Active Campus Sites must maintain a site-specific plan that addresses clear separation of worker-controlled areas from public, client or other areas.